Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 4. Create (deploy) the application service

-• In the Snowflake worksheet execute the following command:
+• in a Snowflake worksheet execute the following command:

 USE ROLE CONTAINER_USER_ROLE;